aifatelescope/datared/book/installation.md

 First, install miniconda, from here: https://docs.anaconda.com/free/miniconda/index.html

 Then, open a terminal, and run the following commands.
-* The first line creates a new environnment, called "datared", and installs Python version 3.11 (this particular version is currently needed for compatibility between all those packages).
+* The first line creates a new environment, called "datared", and installs Python version 3.11 (this particular version is currently needed for compatibility between all those packages).
-* The second line activates this environnment (it makes the software available).
+* The second line activates this environment (it makes the software available).
 You'll have to activate it in every terminal window you want to work in.
 * The third line takes a little longer, and will ask you to confirm the installation.
 It's a good idea to install all those packages in "one shot" as done here, to better manage dependencies.